openstack/kolla-ansible/doc/source/reference/cinder-guide.rst

 .. end

-Check the console log added the disk:
+Check the console log to verify the disk addition:

 .. code-block:: console